himanshuaseeja/publications/docs/introduction.md

 # The Intelligent Edge: Decentralizing Anomaly Detection in High-Volume Observability Pipelines

 ## Background
-As distributed systems scale, the volume of telemetry data — metrics, logs, and traces — is outstripping the growth of infrastructure budgets.
-The cost of identifying the anomalies in the telemetry data is huge when perfomed at scale.
+As distributed systems grow in scale and complexity, the volume of telemetry data—metrics, logs, and traces—continues to rise exponentially.
+Traditional infrastructure budgets cannot keep pace.
+Identifying anomalies within this data becomes increasingly expensive when performed centrally and at scale.

 ## Purpose of This White Paper
-This paper proposes a Hybrid Observability Framework: moving anomaly detection to the edge.
-By hosting lightweight ML models locally within collectors or sidecars, organizations can detect incidents in real-time, reduce egress costs, and prioritize critical data.
-This approach is complemented by a centralized tier for deep contextual analysis, ensuring both immediacy and holistic visibility.
+This paper proposes a Hybrid Observability Framework that shifts anomaly detection to the edge.
+By deploying lightweight ML models within collectors or sidecars, organizations can detect incidents in real time, reduce egress and storage costs, and prioritize only the most meaningful data.
+A centralized analytics tier complements this approach by providing deep contextual correlation and long-term visibility.

 ## Who This Paper Is For
-This paper is for observability architects, developers and SRE who are interested in optimizing the telemetry pipelines by introducing the intelligence at the edge.
+This paper is intended for observability architects, developers, and SREs seeking to optimize telemetry pipelines by introducing intelligence at the edge.

 ## Overview of the Problem
-Traditional centralized observability models, which ingest all data before performing analysis, create significant "data gravity" and cost bottlenecks.
-By moving the anomaly detection at the edge, a lot of ingestion processing cost can be saved.
+Centralized observability architectures ingest all telemetry before performing analysis, creating significant data‑gravity challenges and cost bottlenecks.
+Moving anomaly detection to the edge reduces ingestion volume, lowers processing costs, and enables faster detection of critical events.

 ## What Comes Next
 * Problem Statement
-* Proposed Solution with a conceptual architecture
+* Proposed Solution with Conceptual Architecture
 * Conclusion